Africa Now at Fashion Hub Market, Milan Fashion Week

 Schläppi 2200 mannequins and bust forms for Africa Now at Fashion Hub Market, Milan Fashion Week 2019

-Written by Ian Thompson | 25 September 2019
+Words by Ian Thompson | 25 September 2019

 Milan Fashion Week is one of the most important and exciting fashion events on our annual sponsorship calendar.
 It provides us with the opportunity to showcase our latest work in collaboration with emerging talent from around the world.